AND, it lets me give all you awesome readers some free stuff to make your upcoming Wimpy Kid party a snap.

 ANYWAY, one important part was definitely using the character hunt to highlight portions of the collection that fans of the books would like.
 I even gave them an extra Mom Buck if they found a book to check out from one of the sections (one kid even said "She's controlling us with Mom Bucks!")

 5. Diary of a __________ Kid: I had them create their own book covers with their own adjectives.
 I created a page that said "Diary of a _____ Kid" on the top and had a square in the middle so they could draw.
 A TON of kids chose "Hungry", even though I specifically made this program to not interfere with lunch (3pm on an early release day).
+(Edit: I realize, nearly a year later, that I was inspired to do this after reading Ingrid at Magpie Librarian's DOAWK party post.
+Knowing this, I feel remiss not to link to it.
+Thanks, Ingrid!)

 |My favorite is all the question marks and the guy who's like "My pizza?"|